tmbdev-tutorials/icdar2019-tutorial/120-convnet-ocr.md

 - often require pre-segmented text for training
 - better approaches:
   - use markers for localizing/bounding text (later)
-  - use sequence learning techniques and CTC for alignment and OCR learning
+  - use sequence learning techniques and CTC

+# Convolutional Networks for OCR

+Historically, LSTM came first, but we're going to start off with convolutional networks analogous to object recognition networks.

+Structure:

+- perform 2D convolutions over the entire image
+- assume that that has extracted features that correspond to characters
+- project those features into a 1D sequence
+- classify the projected 1D feature sequence into characters
+- perform training using EM alignment (CTC, Viterbi, etc.)

-# Using Convolutional Networks for OCR
+# Convolutional Networks for OCR
 ```python
 def make_model():
     return nn.Sequential(